 A Red-tailed Hawk called Pale Male is one of the most famous residents of New York City (and shares an apartment building with Woody Allen).
 There are many websites about him, including his own Wikipedia page and a page that accompanies a PBS documentary about him.

 Hawks can have extremely variable plumages, and we’ve only described the main varieties in this account.
-For much more thorough descriptions, consult any of the following hawk ID books: Raptors of Eastern North America or Raptors of Western North America, Hawks in Flight, or Hawks from Every Angle or visit the online Hawks in Flight Gallery.
+For much more thorough descriptions, consult any of the following hawk ID books: Raptors of Eastern North America or Raptors of Western North America, Hawks in Flight, or Hawks from Every Angle.

-These 8 Unexpected Migration Routes Give You Reason to Go Birding in Summer, All About Birds blog, July 16, 2014.
+These 8 Unexpected Migration Routes Give You Reason to Go Birding in Summer, All About Birds, July 16, 2014.

 Raptors and Rat Poison, Living Bird, Summer 2015.